Many people tell me how it’s difficult to forecast revenue over time in Salesforce.

 Advantages of standard product schedules

 - Standard functionality.
-No need to purchase a separate app.
+There’s no need to purchase a separate app.

-- Scheduled revenue over time can be tracked using reports and dashboards (although this is limited).
+- Reports and dashboards.
+You can track scheduled using reports and dashboards (although this is limited).

 Disadvantages of standard product schedules

 - The user interface is cumbersome (putting it mildly).
 For example, the salesperson must create the revenue schedule for each product separately.

 - Salespeople cannot create revenue schedules while adding the product; they have to add them afterward.

 - If the opportunity close date changes, the schedules do not automatically shift.
 The result is that the revenue schedules quickly get out of kilter with the opportunity.

 - There’s zero ability to track committed and pipeline revenue schedules versus target.

 - Reports and dashboard formats the standard schedules are inflexible and hard to use.

 The result is that many companies that need to schedule revenue over time in Salesforce don’t.
 Unfortunately, this means they lack visibility of future income.